Senior Lecturer, Programme Lead MA Fashion Buying & Merchandising Management

-I am passionate about the industry in which I have 20 years experience.
-Starting first as a designer and then moving into product development/sourcing and garment technology.
+I am passionate about the industry in which I have 20 years’ experience.
+I started my career as a designer and then moved into product development/sourcing and garment technology.
 I have also worked on both the supply and retail side of the business.
 I have been lucky enough to witness a thriving UK manufacturing industry at the start of my career and work with incredibly talented people.
-I then travelled globally to factories to see overseas manufacturing.
-I am excited to see some UK manufacturing return.
+I then travelled globally to factories to develop and source new products and oversee manufacturing of these products.
+I am excited to see the growth in UK manufacturing.
 I have visited key fashion capitals including New York and Paris, gaining experience of the different retail environments.
-I also have experience as a sewing machinist, this has been invaluable as it really taught me what the industry is about.

 Academic and professional qualifications

 - Post Graduate Certificate in Academic Practice.
-2012
+(Distinction) 2012

 - BSc (Hons) International Clothing Technology and Design.
 2010